This chapter deals extensively with how to build a good relationship with clients.

 And believe me, clients do appreciate it when a personal trainer goes that extra mile.

-You can use these for when they have reached their goals or celebrate their birthday for example.
+For example, you can use these for when they have reached their goals or celebrate their birthday.

 The list is available as a downloadable resource for this chapter and it is called Client Gift Ideas.